These Traeger smoked potato skins make an amazing appetizer to smoke alongside your main dish.

 Using an instant-read thermometer is also a great way to see if a smoked potato is done.
 The internal temperature of a fully cooked potato should be at least 210 degrees Fahrenheit.

-- Choose similar-sized potatoes so they will have similar baking times.
+- Choose similar-sized potatoes so they will have similar cooking times.

-- If your potatoes do bake unevenly, remove the fully baked potatoes and leave the undercooked ones in the oven for a few minutes longer.
+- If your potatoes cook unevenly, remove the fully cooked potatoes and leave the undercooked ones in the smoker for a few minutes longer.

 📖 Recipe